 So when word of Attila's approach spread through the city, Genevieve didn't even think of running away.
 Instead, she stood at the city walls and urged people to pray, leading them in the effort for hours.

 At first, some city leaders were furious with her for exposing the people to terrible danger by urging them to stay.
-But in the end, Attila turned back from Paris and took his armies instead to Orleans.
+But in the end, Attila turned back from Paris and took his armies in another direction.
 This wonderful event, in the year 451, was the inspiration for Saint Genevieve being seen as the protectress of the city.

 Other icons show Saint Genevieve with a lighted candle—a reminder of another miraculous event in her life.
 One windy night, she and her nuns were on their way to church, going along muddy paths in the dark.
 Suddenly, a strong gust of wind blew out the candles they were carrying.
 The nuns were ready to turn back to the monastery—but not Abbess Genevieve.
 She was determined to get them all to church, and prayed for God's help.
 As she did so, the candles came alight again, and did not go out even though the nuns could still feel the strong wind.